anlsys/nrm-core/README.md

 # hbandit

-Warning: Unmaintained (but [Nix](https://nixos.org)-pinned).

 Multi-Armed Bandit implementations: UCB & EXP family of algorithms, BwCR.

 ## Install

-Provision using your Cabal or Nix toolchain.
+Provision using either Cabal or Nix toolchain.
 Both cabal file and nix packages are provided in the repository.

 Dependencies: hackage packages, glpk